apritam2061/my-projects/README.md

 # my-projects
-this is my first try in github author- Pritam Acharya
+this is my first try in github<br>
+author- Pritam Acharya